 This deployment speed advantage compounds across organizations managing dozens or hundreds of MCP servers.
 Rather than requiring extended configuration for each server, teams can deploy new MCP capabilities the same day they identify a need.

-MintMCP's Virtual MCP architecture creates role-based endpoints that expose only the minimum required tools to each team or user.
+MintMCP's Virtual MCP architecture creates per-use-case endpoints that expose only the minimum required tools to each team, user, or agent.
+Virtual MCP Bundles support SCIM-driven membership, curated tool lists, and per-bundle access policy.
 This principle of least privilege at the gateway level means:

 This capability addresses a fundamental enterprise security requirement: ensuring users can only access tools appropriate for their role, even when multiple MCP servers are available.

-MintMCP offers two complementary products addressing different aspects of enterprise AI tool governance.
+MintMCP offers two complementary layers addressing different aspects of enterprise AI tool governance.

 MCP Gateway: Centralized MCP Infrastructure